In this article:

 When you ask for a pay increase, get specific with the request and use your research to back it up.
 For example, you might find that you consistently exceed expectations in reviews but have a below-market salary.
 You could make the case that you deserve X% above the market rate.

-Also recognize that companies are feeling the strain of inflation and shortages.
+But some companies are also feeling the strain of inflation and shortages, and may be trying to cut costs.
 If a pay increase isn't an option, come up with some alternatives that would make you happy, such as:

 - More paid time off

 - Remote days

 - New bonus opportunities

 - More interesting assignments

 It also may be easier to persuade the company to pay for career advancement opportunities than a raise.
 Having them pay for a career coach or continued education could help you qualify for a higher pay bracket or a higher-paying job later.